• Home

 https://www.canlii.org/en/ab/abwcac/doc/2006/2006canlii78549/2006canlii78549.html

-The above noted decisions are only a small sample of the many positive decisions my consulting service has been able to secure on behalf of injured workers in Alberta.
+The above noted decisions are only a small sample of the many positive decisions AWCC* has secured on behalf of injured workers.

 *Formerly HAWC Consulting